Indian Regional Navigation Satellite System (IRNSS) : NavIC

 - Visual and voice navigation for drivers

-The IRNSS Signal-in-Space Interface Control Document (ICD) for Standard Positioning Service (SPS) is released to the public to provide the essential information on the IRNSS signal-in-space, to facilitate research & development and aid the commercial use of the IRNSS signals for navigation-based applications.
-Click here to Register and Download the Document
+The IRNSS Signal-in-Space Interface Control Document (ICD Ver.
+1.0) for Standard Positioning Service (SPS) is released to the public to provide the essential information on the IRNSS signal-in-space, to facilitate research & development and aid the commercial use of the IRNSS signals for navigation-based applications.
+Download the Document

 The space segment consists of the IRNSS constellation of seven satellites, NavIC.
 Three satellites are located in suitable orbital slots in the geostationary orbit and the remaining four are located in geosynchronous orbits with the required inclination and equatorial crossings in two different planes.
 All the satellites of the constellation are configured identically.
 The satellites are configured with I-1K Bus to be compatible for launch on-board PSLV.